 If you're ready to get started, try our FREE mobile-friendly online credit counseling system.
 It's the most comprehensive and innovative tool in the industry.
 Click the link below to get started.Get Started

-Pay Your Taxes –
+Pay Your Taxes Early –

 Set up an Emergency Fund –

 Times like these show that it is very useful and prudent to have an emergency fund handy.
-You shouldn’t wait for a pandemic to ravage the world to start an emergency fund, but if you haven’t, this check can be a great way to start.
+You shouldn’t wait for a pandemic to ravage the world to start an emergency fund, but if you haven’t, this new stimulus check can be a great way to start.
 You should find savings accounts that have high interest rates, and place money in there.
 This money should not be touched at all and should only be used in case of a real emergency.

 The current outbreak of the coronavirus shows that the world around you can change in the blink of an eye.
-Ideally, you will want to have enough funds to cover at least 3 to 6 months’ worth of expenses at one time.
+Ideally, you will want to have enough funds to cover at least 3 to 6 months’ worth of household expenses at one time.
 Use this money as a starting point, and continue to add gradually as you are able.
 A little bit each week goes a long way.

 Reduce Your Debt –

-This funding provided by the CARES act can also serve as a great way to reduce your debt.
+This funding provided by another round of stimulus checks can also serve as a great way to reduce your debt.
 Reducing your debt is one of the pillars of securing your financial future, and a significant payment made to pay off any debt that you have now will pay off in the long run.
 This will also reduce the amount of overall interest that you pay on the life of the debt.
 You’ll have more available money for yourself as you make larger payments.
 However, just like with rent and mortgage payments, many credit card companies are offering waived interest and deferred payments at this time.
 Read the fine print and see if you qualify.
 Give your creditors a call and try to work something out with them.
 Contact a nonprofit credit counseling agency for free assistance and help.